greenelab/onboarding/onboarding.md

 The report should be in the form of a plain text file, markdown file, or PDF and the file should be called lastname-reflection-yearmonth (e.g. Greene-reflection-201908.txt).
 Submit the report in a direct message to Casey via slack.
-During the summer, graduate students and post docs are requried to complete Penn's individual development plan (IDP).
+During the summer, graduate students are requried to complete Penn's individual development plan (IDP).
+Post-docs must complete an IDP prior to their annual contract renewal.
 This document covers more in-depth content than the regular triannual self reflection; therefore, the IDP can be used as a replacement annual report for that cycle.
 Because much of the material is overlapping, trainees will benefit from preserving their self reflection materials in a format that supports copying and pasting to the IDP form.